Code-Institute-Submissions/Shadyxstep-Online-Cookbook--MS3_MayResub/README.md

 - I received inspiration for this project from

 -[Tim Nelson](https://github.com/TravelTimN/)
-    -Found his tutorials in data centric development module of the course to be very informative and easy to understand.
+    - Found his tutorials in data centric development module of the course to be very informative and easy to understand.
-    -Tried to follow his formatting style for his README files in his numerous projects.
+    - Tried to follow his formatting style for his README files in his numerous projects.

 ##### back to [top](#table-of-contents)